 CBT involves a collaborative effort between the therapist and the client, with continual adjustments to the plan as treatment progresses.
 The clinician personalizes and structures a plan to the needs of the client and there is a specific agenda for sessions.
 Sometimes, homework is given to help the client practice outside of sessions.
 Clinicians may use workbooks, handouts and phone apps as helpful tools.

-Telehealth Cognitive Behavioral Therapy
+Online Cognitive Behavioral Therapy